lohikrishnan/React---ResetPassword/README.md

 React Component for Reset Password Functionality

+### Usage

-Clone the repository and then run the following commands:
+Clone the repository and then run the following commands

-'''
     $ cd react-reset-password
     $ npm install
     $ npm start
-'''